JianingXi/DriverSub/README.md

 Input data Generation
 ------------------------
-mutation matrix of a cohort of cancer samples

-The script `./GenerateInputData.m` can generate input data file from raw data download from [cBioPortal database](http://www.cbioportal.org/data_sets.jsp) [1].
+The script `./GenerateInputData.m` can generate input data file from raw data, where the mutations of a cohort of cancer samples are download from [cBioPortal database](http://www.cbioportal.org/data_sets.jsp) [1].

 ### 1. Loading raw data of mutations